jordanmontt/illimani-memory-profiler/README.md

   <em>The Illimani mountain in La Paz, Bolivia</em>
 </p>

-The release version `v0.8` works on Pharo 11 and Pharo 10.
-To use it on Pharo 12, please use the version that is on the `main` branch.
+The release version works on Pharo 10, 11 and Pharo 12.
+But, keep in mind that the profiler should be faster in Pharo 12.
+This is because there were some optimizations done in Pharo 12 to make the instrumentation faster.

-## How to install it (`main` version for Pharo 12)
+## How to install it

 ```smalltalk
 EpMonitor disableDuring: [